neovim/neovim.github.io/_posts/2014-06-06-june-newsletter.md

 through execution and find issues that might only arise under certain conditions.

-Neovim now has a twice-monthly [Coverity check][coverity-neovim] in addition to the continuous integration that is used with [TravisCI][travis].
+Neovim now has a [Coverity check][coverity-neovim] that runs multiple times a week in addition to the continuous integration that is used with [TravisCI][travis].

 ### API Events